MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Experiments

 \subsection{Experiment Setup}

-\textbf{Dataset.} In the experiment, the dataset ($67~GB$) is collected from company T's Ads bidding system, ranging from Jan.~7th 2019 to Jan.~11th 2019.
-There are nearly 10,000 ads in each day with huge volume of click and conversion logs.
-According to the real-world business, the bidding interval is set to be 10 minutes (144 bidding sessions for a day), which is much shorter than 1 hour \cite{jin2018real}.
+\textbf{Dataset.} In the experiment, the dataset is collected from the real-time commercial ads bidding system of Tencent.
+There are nearly 10,000 ads daily with a huge volume of click and conversion logs.
+According to real-world business, the bidding interval is set to be 10 minutes (144 bidding sessions for a day), which is much shorter than one hour~\cite{jin2018real}.
 Basic statistics can be found in Table~\ref{tb:statistics}.

-In the evaluation, huge memory load is required.
-We implement all the methods with PyTorch on two 128 GB memory machines with 56 CPUs.
-We perform a five-fold cross-validation, i.e., using 4 days for training and another one day for testing, and then report the averaged results.
-Similar settings can be found in literatures \cite{cai2017real,wang2017ladder,zhu2017optimized}.